 XFINITY from Comcast Coverage & Availability Map

 Xfinity’s trump card is availability.
-It’s by far the largest Internet provider in the country, and for better or worse their name is practically synonymous with “Internet.”
+It’s by far the largest internet provider in the country, and as a result, their name is practically synonymous with “internet.”

 If you’re confused by the difference between Xfinity and Comcast, you’re not alone.
 Long story short: there’s no major difference aside from the marketing strategy.